Coexisting Tayler instability-driven dynamos in radiative zones: New dynamo solution and its impacts on stellar physics: Magnetic -spectra

 \section{Magnetic $m$-spectra}

 The magnetic spectra show the presence of significant large-scale axisymmetric ($m=0$) poloidal and toroidal fields produced by the Tayler-Spruit dynamo.
-We clearly see that the dominant non-axisymmetric mode is $m=1$, which is a signature of the Tayler instability.
+We clearly see that the dominant non-axisymmetric mode is $m=1$, which is compatible with the Tayler instability.